wendywarren/ac-type/_assignment1/index.md

 title: "Grimm Fairy Tales"
 assignment: "Assignment 1"
 sortorder: 1.0
-deck: "Ad hoc, or informal grids are created as you sketch your pages.
-Elements simply align with each other on the page."
+deck: "A type-based book dust cover design is a great project on which to use an ad hoc approach to our layout."
 brightspace: "https://brightspace.algonquincollege.com/d2l/home"
 formsum: formative
 reference: "https://learning.oreilly.com/library/view/the-art-of/9781315301532/xhtml/14_Chapter08.xhtml"
 ---
 We'll design a book cover layout using an ad hoc page layout grid.
 This is really fun because it's a blend of spontaneity and structure.
+Ad hoc, or informal grids are created as you sketch your pages.
+Elements simply align with each other on the page.

+### Project Stages

+1. Read through the web site pages for this assignment.
+1. Read through the Grimm Fairy Tales to make a selection.
+1. Submit your choice here.
+1. Research your fairy tale's meaning, message, moral to find a theme for your design.
+1. Research two font families you think will be appropriate to the story.
+1. Sketch concepts with pencil or marker on paper.
+1. Get aproval for your concept from me.
+1. Build your design.

 ### Some Parameters